West 8: Projects

+as well as for the bicycle bridges and footbridges leading to the area.
+This development has received the Veronica Rudge Green Prize in Urban Design from Harvard University's Graduate School of Design in 2002.

 West 8 have produced several highly original bridges designs for bridges including the so-called "Reptile Bridge" proposal for a connection between Leidsche Rijn and Utrecht, and the helical truss Vlaardingse Vaart Bridge in Vlaardingen, a finalist for the Dutch Design Awards in 2009.
 Their design for a pedestrian bridge in Amsterdam was nominated for the 2001 Design Prize of the city of Rotterdam.
 Most recently, they won a design competition for a bridge across a railroad in Aarschot, Belgium.

 Undulating wave shapes are also part of West 8's designs, with DTAH, for a series of wavedecks on Toronto's waterfront.
 The wooden-planked walkways are part of a redevelopment project overseen by Waterfront Toronto.
 The first three of the four planned wavedecks (Rees wavedeck, Spadina wavedeck, and Simcoe wavedeck) have been completed.

 In the United States, West 8 have gained a reputation for unorthodox design proposals, such as their proposal to fill in the World Trade Center site and turn it into a pasture.
 They were finalists for the design of the new exterior for the New York Aquarium, and were part of the team of firms that won the design contest for an ambitious 40 acre park (including free bicycles) on the southern half of Governors Island in New York.